Session Replay

 • User identifier event are not visible in Log visualizer

-Contentsquare provides the ability to retrieve the link to the session replay to be attached to other vendors such as Voice of customers tools, Crash reporting tools.
+Contentsquare provides the ability to retrieve the link of the replay to be attached to other vendors such as Voice of Customer or Crash reporting tools.

 Section titled Subscribe to Session Replay Link changes